-This homemade Keto ham salad is incredibly easy and takes 5 minutes to make.
-Use as a dip with your veggies or spread it on low-carb bread for a sandwich.
+This Keto ham salad recipe is incredibly easy and takes 5 minutes to make.
+Use as a dip with your veggies or spread it on low-carb bread for a keto friendly ham salad sandwich.

-This keto ham salad recipe is sure to be a hit with low-carb dieters and non-dieters alike.
+This low carb ham salad recipe is sure to be a hit with your keto dieters and non-dieters alike.
+The flavor is amazing.

 It's a staple for Phil and me every January, which is when we low-carb it for a while to shed a few pounds.